sanoj-s/joq-web-sel/README.md

 <br><li>Automation support for electron applications.
 <br><li>Support for parallel execution on different browsers.
 <br><li>Support for fully distributed remote executions (Selenium Grid 4).
+<br><li>Support of Chrome for Testing (CfT) endpoints for chromedriver management and automated Chrome management.
 <br><li>Support for Lighthouse audit on the website with different categories such as performance, accessibility, seo, best-practices, pwa.
 <br><li>Support for accessibility testing on the website to track the violations, violation impact, and help details to solve the violations.
 <br><li>Support to collect the page load time for better performance tracking of an application.